 Master Trust investments are stated at fair value.
-Investments in common and collective trusts and commingled funds are valued at the net asset value of units held at year-end.
+Investments in collective trust funds and short term investment funds are valued at the net asset value of units held at year-end.
 Common stocks, including Honeywell Common Stock, traded on a national securities exchange, are valued at the last reported sales price or close price at the end of the year.
-Fixed income securities traded in the overthe-counter market are valued at the evaluated bid.
-Short term securities are valued at amortized cost, which includes cost plus accrued interest, which approximates fair value.
+Fixed income securities traded in the over-the-counter market are valued at the evaluated bid.

 Interest income is recorded on the accrual basis, and dividend income is recorded on the ex-dividend date.
 Purchases and sales of securities are recorded on a trade-date basis.
+Net appreciation/(depreciation) consists of both realized gains/(losses) on investments bought, sold and matured, as well as the change in unrealized gains/(losses) on investments held during the year.

 From time to time, investment managers may use derivative financial instruments including foreign exchange forward and futures contracts.
 Derivative instruments are used primarily to mitigate exposure to foreign exchange rate and interest rate fluctuations as well as manage the investment composition in the portfolio.
-The Master Trust held no derivative instruments as of December 31, 2014 and 2013.
+The Master Trust held no derivative instruments as of December 31, 2015 and 2014.